-- A. Students who fail more than two of the 4 core academic courses (language arts, mathematics, social studies, science) will be retained. - B. Students in grade 6 or 7 who fail two of the 4 core academic courses must attend summer school to recover one of the courses or be retained.

-Students in grade 6 or 7 may be conditionally promoted to the next grade upon successful completion of one failed course during summer school.
-These students are expected to be enrolled in course recovery for the second failed course during the next school year.

-- C. Students who fail one core academic course may be conditionally promoted to the next grade.
+- A. Students who fail more than two of the 4 core academic courses (language arts, mathematics, social studies, science) will be retained. - B. Students in grade 6 or 7 who failtwo of the 4 core academic courses must attend summer school to recoverone of the courses or be retained.
+Students in grade 6 or 7 may be conditionally promoted to the next gradeupon successful completion of one failed courseduring summer school.
+These students are expected to be enrolled in course recovery for the second failed course during the next school year. - C. Students who fail one core academic course may be conditionally promoted to the next grade.
 These students are expected to attend summer school to recover the course. - D. 7th grade students must successfully complete all 6th grade core academic courses and if necessary comply with B and C above to be promoted to grade 8.
 8th grade students must successfully complete all 6th, 7th, and 8th grade core academic courses to be promoted to grade 9.
 Grade 8 students may not be promoted to grade 9 until they have successfully passed all 12 middle school core courses. - E. Conditionally promoted students in grade 7 or 8 who have not passed all courses of the previous grade must be passing all courses at the end of the 1st quarter to remain at that grade level.
 Students failing one or more courses will be returned to previous grade. - F. No promotion or retention decision may be made for any individual student classified as English Language Learner (ELL)/ Limited English Proficient (LEP) solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a formal district assessment process.
-A formal retention recommendation regarding an ELL/LEP student may be made through action of the school's ELL/LEP Committee [6A-1/09432]. - G. Students who attend academic summer school in other states or districts may be conditionally promoted based on transcripts or other data indicating that they have successfully completed remediation.
-This promotion will be validated through student performance in the first quarter of grade 7 or 8 through district and classroom assessments.
+A formal retention recommendation regarding an ELL/LEP student may be made through action of the school's ELL/LEP Committee [FAC 6A-1.09432]. - G. Students who attend academic summer school in other states or districts may be conditionally promoted based on transcripts or other data indicating that they have successfully completed remediation.
+This promotion will be validated through student performance in the first quarter of grade 7 or 8 through district and classroom assessments. - H. Students will not be retained for reasons other than course failures as stated in A-G.